-North Carolina Inadequate Security Attorneys
+North Carolina Inadequate and Negligent Security Attorneys

 People in North Carolina are hurt every day because of inadequate security at businesses and rental housing complexes.
 Property owners who ignore security issues on their premises have a responsibility for the pain, suffering and financial losses of people hurt because of their negligence.

 North Carolina premises liability law addresses the duty of owners to ensure that their properties are safe for visitors.
-If a property owner fails in their duty – such as a hotel owner that does not adequately safeguard access to guest rooms or a grocery store which has insufficient lighting in its parking lot – they may be held liable for personal injuries that result from crimes on their premises.
+If a property owner fails in their duty – such as a hotel owner that does not adequately safeguard access to guest rooms or a grocery store that has insufficient lighting in its parking lot – they may be held liable for personal injuries that result from crimes on their premises.

 If you have been injured because of inadequate security in North Carolina, you may be entitled to compensation for medical expenses, pain and suffering, emotional distress, lost wages, future expenses and more.
-Contact the experienced North Carolina inadequate security lawyers at Hardison & Cochran toll free at 800-434-8399 today or through our online contact form to discuss your case.
+Contact the experienced North Carolina inadequate security lawyers at Hardison & Cochran toll-free at 800-434-8399 today or through our online contact form to discuss your case.
 You’ll get a response within 24 hours, and your initial consultation is always free.

 In general, property owners have a duty to ensure that their premises are safe for visitors.
 This is particularly true of business owners who open their properties to the general public, such as retail stores, shopping malls and hotels and motels.